enso-org/enso-archive/doc/design/syntax/syntax.md

     self : Semigroup
     use Nothing
 ```

+#### Visibility and Access Modifiers
+While we don't usually like making things private in a programming language, it
+sometimes the case that it is necessary to indicate that certain fields should
+not be touched (as this might break invariants and such like).
+To this end, we
+propose an explicit mechanism for access modification that works as follows:

+- We provide explicit access modifiers that, at the definition site, start an
+  indented block.
+These are `private` and `unsafe`.
+- All members in the block have the access modifier attributed to them.
+- By default, accessing any member under an access modifier will be an error.
+- To use members under an access modifier, you use the syntax `use <mod>`, where
+  `<mod>` is a modifier.
+This syntax 'takes' an expression, including blocks,
+  within which the user may access members qualified by the modifier `<mod>`.

+While `private` works as you might expect, coming from other languages, the
+`unsafe` annotation has additional restrictions:

+- It must be explicitly imported from `Std.Unsafe`.
+- When you use `unsafe`, you must write a documentation comment on its usage
+  that contains a section `Safety` that describes why this usage of unsafe is
+  valid.

 ## Macros
 Enso provides a macro system that allows users to perform AST to AST